ecotaxa/uvpec/README.md

 ### How to install the package ?

-First, you need to make sure that you have the two python libraries `setuptools` and `cython` installed on your computer.
-If you do not have them, run `pip3 install --user setuptools cython`
+First, you need to make sure that you have the two python libraries `setuptools` and `cython (version 0.29.30)` installed on your computer.
+If you do not have them, run `pip3 install --user setuptools Cython==0.29.30`

-The package is working with a version of numpy not older than 1.20.3.

 Then, to install the package, run `python -m pip install git+https://github.com/ecotaxa/uvpec` in a terminal.
 You can also use the SSH version with `python -m pip install git+ssh://git@github.com/ecotaxa/uvpec.git`.
 Bingo !
 You have now a great `uvpec` package installed on your computer, congratulations !
 You can check if it is installed by running in your terminal `pip list | grep uvpec`